-<total revenue=""></total> This category specifies the total revenue by product and by segment, including: • recurring revenues and other fees, which include - monthly fees for the call plan - discounts and credit notes, including invoice reductions that are related to voluntary lock-in in return for a reduction in the invoice - connection, dunning and invoicing fees - monthly fees for add-on services • lock-in fees, which include pay-back of handset subsidies (in addition to one-off fees paid at the time of the acquisition) • breach of lock-in contract fees, which are one-off fees paid to exit a contract lock-in • revenue for national traffic (voice, SMS and data) • revenue for international traffic (voice and SMS) • revenue for roaming traffic (voice, SMS and data) • revenue for roaming traffic (voice, SMS and data) <revenue per<br="">subscriber></revenue> As above, but expressed on a per-subscriber basis.
+<total revenue=""></total> This category specifies the total revenue by product and by segn including: recurring revenues and other fees, which include monthly fees for the call plan discounts and credit notes, including invoice reductions that are related to voluntary lock-in in return for a reduction in the invoice connection, dunning and invoicing fees monthly fees for add-on services lock-in fees, which include pay-back of handset subsidies (in addition to one-off fees paid at the time of the acquisition) breach of lock-in contract fees, which are one-off fees paid to exit a contract lock-in revenue for national traffic (voice, SMS and data) revenue for VAS (voice and SMS) revenue for roaming traffic (voice, SMS and data) • revenue for incoming traffic (voice and SMS). <revenue per<br="">subscriber></revenue> As above, but expressed on a per-subscriber basis.